Rent and service charges: Scotland

 What if I can’t afford to pay the new amount?

-We want to support customers who may need help if they are experiencing financial difficulty.
+We want to support Customers who may need help if they are experiencing financial difficulty.
+If you would like to talk to us about the support available, please contact our Financial Inclusion Team on 0131 657 0600.

 I can’t find an answer to my question

-These are the questions asked most often by our customers.
+These are the questions asked most often by our Customers.
 If you have a question that is not listed above, or you would like to discuss a question further please: